-“How to parent an anxious child or teen” is a two and a half hour workshop which I deliver in-person to small groups of parents.
+“How to parent an anxious child or teen” is a two hour workshop which I deliver online via Zoom to parents.

 Your parents will come away knowing the physiology and anatomy of anxiety and will be able to ‘explain the brain’ to their child.

 Many young people think they’re going mad when they feel anxious.
 Being truly understood by their parents is a big first step in coming into relationship with anxiety.

 Parents will learn how to put the oxygen mask on themselves first and why this is incredibly important when dealing with an anxious child.